 Aid and adaptation

-If you need help with activities like bathing or find it difficult to move your home, you can request an assessment by an Occupational Therapist from the Sutton Council.
+If you need help with activities like bathing or find it difficult to move around your home, you can request an assessment by an occupational therapist from Sutton Council.

 Adaptations are dependent on available funding and there may be a waiting list.

-An Occupational Therapist will contact you and assess your needs, and decide what support or adaptations, if any, you need.
+An occupational therapist will contact you to assess your needs and decide what support or adaptations if any, you need.

-Depending on the outcome of the assessment adaptations may be required to you property.
-The Occupational Therapist will tell SHP what these are and when we should do them.
-We may discuss these adaptations with the Occupational Therapist before we agree to carry out the work.
+Depending on the outcome of the assessment, adaptations may be required to your property.
+The occupational therapist will tell us what these are and when we should do them.
+We may discuss these adaptations with the occupational therapist before we agree to carry out the work.